Eshy10/health-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a React on Rails App.
 The Health Tracke web page contains a list of categories of measurements where user can either measure their weight or cholestrol level.
-Users can add their measurements and track thier weight, also there is a progress page which shows visual display of the measurements usin a chart.
+Users can add their measurements and track thier weight, also there is a progress page which shows visual display of the measurements using a chart.
 The data are gotten from the Health Tracker Restful Api and are retrieved through the redux store.

 ![chrome-capture (7)](https://user-images.githubusercontent.com/52670459/95810459-ece0ff80-0d08-11eb-87c1-b362eb2e35cf.gif))